PCI Compliance | PCI DSS (Legacy)

 To complete a PCI self-assessment you need to fill out the Self-Assessment Questionnaire A. This form is provided by the PCI Security Standards Council and needs to be completed and returned to firstname.lastname@example.org or faxed to (469)342-8010.

 - Assess and validate PCI-DSS compliance through a third-party Qualified Security Assessor(QSA) of your choice, choosing from the list provided on the PCI Security Standards Council website, then provide a copy of your Attestation of Compliance and Scan (if applicable) to Forte either by email to email@example.com or faxed to (469) 342-8010;

 - Enroll in Forte’s PCI-DSS Compliance Program – For $7.99 a month you can enroll in Forte’s Compliance Program (THIS IS AN OPTIONAL PROGRAM).
 The cost of the program includes online instruction and assistance with registration and completion of the PCI online questionnaire, individualized response for any questions you have in completing the questionnaire, notification of PCI compliant status and ongoing monthly vulnerability scans of your systems.
 For more information on Forte's PCI-DSS Compliance Program CLICK HERE.

-More information can be found here: PCI Compliance
+Additional information about PCI Compliance can be found here: PCI Compliance

 How long does the certification last?